arbowl/beacon-hill-compliance-tracker/README.md

 ### How LLM Integration Works

-1. **Document Discovery**: When parsers discover potential documents (summaries or vote records), the system first tries to use the LLM to determine if they match the requirements.
+1. **Document Discovery**: When parsers discover potential documents (summaries or vote records), the system first tries to pattern-match and generate a confidence score of its discovery.
+If the score is below a certain confidence threshold, it then tries to use the LLM to add an additional layer of scrutiny.

 2. **LLM Decision**: The LLM analyzes the document content and returns:
    - `"yes"` - Document matches requirements, automatically accept